-As of the primary cutoff date of November 28, 2018, there have been no infusion-related adverse events and no treatment-related serious adverse events reported.
+As of February 20, 2019, there have been no infusion-related adverse events and no treatment-related serious adverse events reported.
 All adverse events have been Grade 1 or 2.
-Patients 1 and 2 had mild elevations in ALT, similar to what has been observed in other programs using AAV-based gene therapy.
-These two patients successfully completed their tapering steroid regimens.
-The initial highest dose of steroids in the steroid taper regimen was prospectively reduced to 40 mg/kg to help reduce any risk for hypoglycemia in this particular null genotype population based on the advice of GSDIa experts.
+Patients 1 and 2 had mild elevations in ALT, similar to what has been observed in other programs using AAV-based gene therapy, and were successfully treated with a tapering course of steroids.